lethain/staff-eng/README.md

 ## Submitting your story?

-Read the instructions at [staffeng.com/share](https://staffeng.com/share), but it's basically submitting a story to `src/markdown` in the same format as the existing stories!
+Submitting a story to `src/markdown` in the same format as the existing stories.

 ## Development